-The CLA Charitable Trust is dedicated to helping those who are disabled or disadvantaged benefit from access to the countryside, and to take part in educational activities that they would not have otherwise been able to enjoy.
-The Trust is funded almost entirely by subscriptions from CLA members and provides grants to charities and community organisations in England and Wales who share their vision.
+The CLA Charitable Trust is dedicated to helping those who are disabled or disadvantaged to visit and participate in learning experiences about the countryside.
+Funded almost entirely by subscriptions from CLA members, the Trust is able to provide grants to charities and community organisations in England and Wales that share its vision.

 The Trust is proud to offer scholarships to two students each year who are studying Rural Enterprise and Land Management at Harper Adams University.
 Each bursary is £8,000 given across the second and fourth years of study.

 We currently have 6 scholars studying at Harper Adams.
 Fran Houseman and Jamie Jay are in their final year of study, Alice Grimes and Charlotte Scott are currently completing their work placement away and our newest scholars, Sally-Ann Bevan and Hannah Stephens are in their second year of study.

 We are excited to have all our scholars involved in the CLA this year where they will be meeting advisors, members and attending events.

 The 2019 Harper Adams Scholarship Presentation Ceremony.
 L-R, Charlotte Scott, Tahirih McLaren-Brown (Trust Administrator), Neil Mainwaring (former Trustee), Alice Grimes and Harry Storey (fourth year scholar).